vega/editor/README.md

 The Vega editor supports [React Developer Tools](https://github.com/facebook/react-devtools) and [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension).

+### Contributing guidelines

+We welcoime contirbutions and promptly review pull requests.
+For instructions about how to contribute, please follow the [Vega-Lite contiributing guidelines](https://github.com/vega/vega-lite/blob/master/CONTRIBUTING.md).

 ### Creating a release on gh-pages

 - Tag a new version with `yarn version`.
 Pre 1.x, update the minor version if there is a new feature.